Sign up for the newsletter now and receive a 5% code for your next order!

 Which product are you particularly proud of and why?

-I am particularly proud of our pistachio puree because it was discovered quite by chance at a food fair.
+I am particularly proud of our pistachio butter because it was discovered quite by chance at a food fair.
 I was actually about to leave and saw a small Italian stand that specialized in pistachios.
 I have a great love of pistachios myself and thought: "Let's see what's there."
 So I went there and was shown everything my pistachio heart desired.
 Back at KoRo, we then spent several rounds developing a pistachio puree that matched our ideas in terms of consistency, grind and sweetness.
 It took a while for the product to sell well enough at the start of sales.
 We first had to explain to the customer why they should pay twice as much for pistachio puree as for almond puree.
 However, pistachios are known as a more expensive nut in Germany anyway.
 When we saw the sales figures and the repurchase rates, we knew: There's something to it, we need to do more.
 So we started to develop various other products based on this product.
-For example, the Nut Butter Cups, the protein bars filled with pistachio puree and also the pistachio slice in cooperation with Mario Götze.
+For example, the Nut Butter Cups, the protein bars filled with pistachio butter and also the pistachio wafer in cooperation with Mario Götze.

 Which KoRo product is your go-to snack and why?